JEROME WITKIN: THIS TIME, THIS WORLD

 His biographer, Sherry Chayat, once noted that when Witkin enters his studio, “…he leaps into the dark realm of political repression, the Holocaust, the private wars of domesticity, the collision of recurrent nightmares and the evening news.”

-In this his first exhibition at ArtRage, he will offer us a stunning glimpse of his artwork dealing with a range of social issues that, as he put it, “…insisted on being painted.”
+In this his first exhibition at ArtRage, he offers us a stunning glimpse of his new artwork, being exhibited for the first time, dealing with a range of social issues that, as he puts it, “…insisted on being painted.”

 His work is included in the permanent collections of the Metropolitan Museum of Art, the Uffizi, the Cleveland Museum of Art, and the Hirshhorn Museum.